Tyler-OBrien/workers-health-checks/readme.md

 Once you wrangler publish the project, the cron should automatically tick once per minute.
 Keep in mind there are sub-request limits, https://developers.cloudflare.com/workers/platform/limits/, 50/requests for bundled.
 This also currently is no timeout function or property, although they may be one in the future using AbortSignal.

+Note that when you publish a new cron, it can take ~5-10 minutes for Cloudflare to start scheduling it.
+Patience is a virtue!

 (Don't mind the messiness of the code, this was done in one night)